SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Gut Deflection

 You can use your arcane powers to shield yourself as a reaction.
-This gives you +3 to your armor class until your next turn.
+This gives you +3 to your AC until your next turn.